heritai/ml_docker_flask/README.md

 ```

 *   `docker run`: The command to start a Docker container.
 *   `-p 5000:5000`: Maps port 5000 on your host machine to port 5000 inside the container.
-This allows you to access the Flask API from your host machine's browser or other tools.
+This allows you to access the Flask API from your host machine.
 *   `flask-paq-app`: The name of the Docker image to run.

-## Accessing the API (After Running the Docker Container)
+## 📡 Accessing the API

-Now that the application is running inside a Docker container, you can access the API endpoints using various tools.
-Here are some examples using `curl` (a command-line tool for making HTTP requests) and Python's `requests` library:
+With the application now running inside a Docker container, you can access its API endpoints.
+Below are examples using `curl` (a command-line tool) and Python's `requests` library.

-**1. Get the Welcome Message:**
+### 1. Welcome Message (`/`)

+Retrieve a simple welcome message to confirm the API is running.

 *   **Using `curl`:**